evilangelsaahi/MayaAI/README.md

 ```

 4. Configure API keys:
-Create `.env` file in dorectory, an empty template is present save your API keys there and remove `_template` so that `config.py` file can map with your API keys:
+Create `.env` file in directory, an empty template is present save your API keys there and remove `_template` so that `config.py` file can map with your API keys:

 ```python
 # WatsonX Configuration